FreshVine/Payment-Methods-SVG/README.md

 ## Requesting the addition of a Payment Method

+Our desire is to see the supported methods grow.
+To make a request open an issue and include a link to a published art/resources from the brand in question.
+We will not use links to third party sites to craft icons in this project.

 ## Resources
 The artwork, design, and rights to these marks remains with the individual brands.
 They make this work available so that we can correctly represent their brands where their cards are accepted.
 These are the locations where we access their vector artwork.
 If there is more current documentation or brand guidelines please let us know - we will update accordingly.